Ericsson/codechecker/docs/web/user_guide.md

   -f CONFIG_DIRECTORY, --config-directory CONFIG_DIRECTORY
                         Directory where CodeChecker server should read server- specific configuration (such as authentication
-                        settings, and SSL certificates) from.
+                        settings, and TLS/SSL certificates) from.
                         (default: /home/<username>/.codechecker)
   --host LISTEN_ADDRESS
                         The IP address or hostname of the server on which it